 Other ideas include adding your biography under your Channel Description and optionally including a way for future collaborators to contact you or your team.
 You can also include links to any other online presence, from websites to articles to other social accounts.
 Customizing your channel URL is a great final touch, making your discography easily pitchable and shareable with a concise URL like youtube.com/yourname.

-To get started… Follow the steps outlined here: Showcase your Discography.
-If you're interested, you can check out more at YouTube resources.
-Reach out to us with questions anytime at firstname.lastname@example.org.
+To get started, follow the steps outlined here.
+If you're interested, you can also check out more at YouTube resources, or reach out to us with questions anytime at email@example.com.